 Adapting this itinerary: If you want to make this a shorter trip, cut out Puno and Nazca, and instead head from Cusco to Arequipa and then fly back to Lima.
 For more details, check out our guides to visiting Machu Picchu (and the Inca Trail), the Sacred Valley, and all things Peru.
 Alternatively, extend this trip with a 31-day immersive Spanish language class, which includes accommodation, the Inca Jungle trek to Machu Picchu, visits to the Sacred Valley and Lake Titicaca, plus 80 hours of small-group Spanish language classes across four and a half weeks.
 Use the promo code WorldlyAdventurer to get a 5% discount!

 Two weeks in Colombia

 Day 1-4: Start in Bogotá.
 Colombia’s capital is a diverse, vibrant city filled with bright colours and a dark history.
 Explore the street art, old buildings, great coffee, and surprising array of brilliant restaurants in Bogota, while the world-class Museo del Oro (Gold Museum) can’t be missed.

 Spend a day hiking in Valle de Cocora National Park, where you can see wax palms towering up to 60 metres above your head.

 There are also several beaches and islands nearby that can be visited for a night or just a day trip from the city.
 We’ve also written all about our favorite places to stay in Cartagena to help you plan your time there.

-Adapting this itinerary: If you haven’t had enough, or had a different trip in mind, check out what to do on Caribbean coast in our one-month Colombia itinerary further down or explore this guide to the best places to visit in Colombia.
+Adapting this itinerary: If you haven’t had enough, or had a different trip in mind, check out what to do on the Caribbean coast in our one-month Colombia itinerary further down or explore this guide to the best places to visit in Colombia.